 Walter Pincus has covered national security issues at the Washington Post for almost 40 years; last May, at 68, he donned his cap and gown at Georgetown Law's graduation.
 For Pincus, the decision to enroll in the part-time program was motivated by his desire to take on a new challenge.
 After six years of legal study, he's now preparing for the D.C. bar and hopes to combine his media savvy with his legal expertise, serving as counsel to corporations in crisis.
 He'll also continue contributing to the Post, whose editors have been supportive of his "extracurricular" activity.
 "The experience has been terrific," says Pincus.
 "And," he adds, "I was older than most of my professors!"

 Law school faculty have welcomed older students.
 Dean Bellamy is quick to point out that though older JDs are held to the same competitive admissions criteria as the twentysomething crowd, Georgetown considers the breadth of life experience when reviewing older applicants.
+Harvard Law has a section on their webpage specifically for those that are considered “experienced.”
+Maturity, life experience, and work experience are positive factors that you can use to your advantage on your application.
 So, while your LSATs need to be high, job performance matters far more than how many extracurriculars you pursued in college 15 years ago.